numaproj/numaflow/docs/quick-start.md

 ## Creating a simple pipeline

-As an example, we will create a `simple pipelin` that contains a source vertex to generate messages, a processing vertex that echos the messages, and a sink vertex that logs the messages.
+As an example, we will create a `simple pipeline` that contains a source vertex to generate messages, a processing vertex that echos the messages, and a sink vertex that logs the messages.

 Run the command below to create a simple pipeline.